Mauryan polish: Post-Mauryan near abandonment of polishing techniques

 After the Mauryan period, the general sculptural trend is towards the complete abandon of polishing techniques.
 This may be due to the high cost involved with polishing.
-The end of the Mauryan period marked the end of imperial patronage of the arts, which thereafter tended to be financed by the people or the wealthy merchant class thereafter.
+The end of the Mauryan period marked the end of imperial patronage of the arts, which tended to be financed by the people or the wealthy merchant class thereafter.
 There are however a few important cases of polishing that seem to subsist.

 The Parkam Yaksha "Manibhadra" is made of polished grey sandstone, in the same material as the Pillars of Ashoka.
 This statue is generally dated to the 3rd-1st centuries BCE, and may be immediately post-Mauryan.
 It may be a transitional from the Mauryan period to next period including the reliefs of Bharhut, presenting some continuity in the finishing technique, but a real fracture in terms of sculptural style.

 The Didarganj Yakshi, although claimed by some as an example of Mauryan art is generally dated to the 2nd century CE, based on the analysis of shape and ornamentation.
 This life-size standing image is tall, well-proportioned, free-standing sculpture is made of sandstone with well polished surface.
 This statue, if the 2 century CE date is upheld, would suggest that polishing technique in fact did not disappear with the Mauryas, but remained in India, and was simply little used, possibly because of the high labor and cost involved.